austinmama/customer-portal/redirect-faq.md

 {:faq: data-hd-content-type='faq'}

-# FAQs about migrating to {{site.data.keyword.cloud_notm}}
+# FAQs about migrating from the customer portal to the console
 {: #redirect-faq}

-FAQs about migrating from SoftLayer to {{site.data.keyword.cloud}} might include questions about navigating the {{site.data.keyword.Bluemix_notm}} console, setting the operating system (OS) for a new device, reconfiguring a device with different software, or managing a user's access to infrastructure resources.
+FAQs about migrating from the customer portal to the {{site.data.keyword.cloud}} console might include questions about navigating the {{site.data.keyword.Bluemix_notm}} console, setting the operating system (OS) for a new device, access for working with support cases, or managing a user's access to infrastructure resources.
 {:shortdesc}

 The formerly named SoftLayer is now called {{site.data.keyword.cloud_notm}} classic infrastructure.